Garibaldi Estates Neighbourhood Plan

 is it possible for the distrit staff to provide an estimate of how many new units are being proposed in each sub area based on scenarios A - B and C?

-tschaufele asked about 1 month ago
+tschaufele asked about 1 year ago

 Thank you for this question.
 At this stage in the planning process staff have not calculated expected dwelling unit numbers or population projections for each of the land use scenarios under consideration.
 The intent at this stage of the process is to focus discussion on what built forms are appropriate, specifically considering heights, densities and land uses.
 Expected dwelling units will be calculated at Stage 4 of the process when a preferred plan is under development based on the Stage 3 Engagement Summary and direction of Council.
 At that point the expected unit numbers will inform aspects such as childcare targets.
 Engagement will continue with the community in Stage 4 and there will be opportunities to discuss dwelling unit numbers at this time.
 This follows the Loggers East planning process in which expected unit numbers were calculated during development of the preferred neighbourhood plan.